scaery/ducked/README.md

 ## ToDo

-* remove security events once compromised and hide all traces
+* Remove security events once compromised and hide all traces
-* execute everything in memory with cscript
+* Execute everything in memory with cscript
-* check WS-ResetBypass again
+* Check WS-ResetBypass again
-* obfuscate payloads with cradle crafter
+* Obfuscate payloads with cradle crafter

 ## License

 This project is licensed under WTFWPL - see the ![License](LICENSE.md) file for more details.

-Thanks to Darren Kitchen from HAK5 providing the device.
+Thanks to Darren Kitchen from HAK5 providing this awesome device.